AnthonyAndroulakis/LibreChat_Task_Manager/README.md

 # LibreChat Task Manager

-This is a customized fork of [LibreChat](https://github.com/danny-avila/LibreChat) designed to function as an automated task manager.
+This is a customized fork of [LibreChat](https://github.com/danny-avila/LibreChat) designed to function as an free automated task manager.

 It modifies the core client to inject real-time context of your personal life into every conversation and grants the AI the ability to manage TickTick tasks directly.

+This does require a bit of setup but all steps are outlined in this readme.

 ## Features